Matthew Rehwoldt: The Vaudevillains (2014–2017)

-Rusev Day and commentator (2017–2020)
+Rusev Day (2017–2018)

 Following the team's disbandment, English returned to singing prior to his matches.
 In May 2017, he entered into a feud with Tye Dillinger, losing to him at Backlash.
 At Battleground on July 23, English once again faced Dillinger, this time in a winning effort.

 In September, English allied with Rusev during a rivalry Rusev had been having with Randy Orton.
 After losing to Orton at SummerSlam, Rusev issued a rematch to Orton following a match with English, which Orton had won.
 English distracted Orton and allowed Rusev to pick up the victory in nine seconds, the same time that Orton had defeated Rusev in at SummerSlam.
 The following week, Rusev held "The Pride of Bulgaria Celebration," and was praised by the mayor of his hometown.
 English sang a song to commemorate the occasion.
 During the song, Orton appeared and delivered RKOs to both English and Rusev.
 From there on out, crowds began chanting "Rusev Day" during Rusev's matches, and he and English would become one of the company's most popular acts, despite their placement as villains.

 Throughout the rest of the year, Rusev and English wrestled as a tag team, participating in a fatal four-way tag team match for the SmackDown Tag Team Championship at Clash of Champions also involving The New Day, Chad Gable and Shelton Benjamin, as well as the champions The Usos.
 They were unsuccessful in winning.
 On January 28, 2018, English entered the 2018 Royal Rumble match, but was eliminated by Finn Bálor.
 At WrestleMania 34, English entered the André the Giant Memorial Battle Royal, but was the first person eliminated; Matt Hardy would eventually win the match.
 English would re-appear later in the night with a freshly shaved head to manage Rusev in his fatal four-way match against Randy Orton, Jinder Mahal and Bobby Roode, but Rusev was unsuccessful as he was pinned by Mahal.
 Later, throughout the summer, English and Rusev established themselves as fan favorites.

 In July 2018, English started a feud with Rusev when, on the July 24 episode of SmackDown Live, English accidentally knocked Lana out.
 The following weeks, English interfered in the matches between Andrade Cien Almas and Zelina Vega and Rusev and Lana, turning back to a heel in the process.
 The feud escalated when, on the September 18 episode of SmackDown Live, English attacked Rusev with a microphone and alluded to Lana and he having an affair.
 The storyline concluded on October 9, when it was revealed in a video that English made romantic advances towards Lana, to which she deflected.
 On the October 23 episode of SmackDown Live, Rusev defeated English, ending their feud.